American Mink

 Long-tailed Weasel

-Smaller and thinner than a mink, with a distinct tan or yellowish belly and a black-tipped tail.
+Much smaller and thinner with a white or yellowish belly and a black-tipped tail.

 Fisher